eXamadeus/campaign-curse-of-strahd/Chapters/8 - The Carnival Wagon.md

 There was a tiger, named [[Valthrexenbob]], in the caravan.
 He apparently hunts evil Vistani.
 He's our buddy now.

-He took us to a toy shop [[Blinksy Toys]] and there was a money named [[Piccolo]] that was his friend.
-The monkey gave us a guide that we can go back to the Caravan, as we missed something.
+He took us to a toy shop [[Blinksy Toys]] and there was a monkey named [[Piccolo]] that was his friend.
+The monkey gave us a clue that we can go back to the Caravan, as we missed something.

 - An unlocked wooden coffer containing 50 ep with Strahd’s profile on them and six gemstones (worth 100 gp each)